PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 ancilla/gate plan into one mutable object.

-Hierarchical QEC instruction applications provide the bridge: an implementation of a logical-level interface may expand into a `LogicalCircuit` of lower-level QEC instruction applications before those calls are themselves planned.
-The circuit remains oblivious to their names and abstraction levels; the owning instruction sets and typed artifacts define the refinement boundary.
+Hierarchical QEC instruction applications provide the bridge: an implementation of a logical-level interface may expand into an `InstrModule` of lower-level QEC instruction applications before those calls are themselves planned.
+The graph remains oblivious to their names and abstraction levels; the owning instruction sets and typed artifacts define the refinement boundary.